A luxurious villa-hotel hybrid: secluded suites, villas with infinity pools, and views over the Med, all alongside very attentive service”

 Despite this, nothing is too ‘precious’ and one immediately feels at home amid the elegance.
 The rooms are also remarkably peaceful, with no road traffic hum and so little noise from your neighbours that you begin to wonder if they’re still there.
 Choose between a suite for 2-4 (like a large hotel room with sitting area), a pool villa for 4-6 (2 storeys, with kitchen and private pool), a spa pool villa (with kitchen and private infinity pool, sauna/gym), or the villa set on the beach (2-storeys, with kitchen and private pool).

 Suites come in 3 categories.
 The Deluxe Senior Suite has 1 ensuite bedroom, a living room and either a balcony or terrace with sea or garden view, while the Deluxe Family Suite has 2 ensuite bedrooms and balconies with sea views; these suites share a pool.
-We're yet to see the 1-bedroom Massage Suite which features a private pool, a massage room and a steam bath.
+We're yet to see the Superior and Junior Suites, each with a private pool and massage room, but they sound wonderfully luxurious.

 All the pool villas are 2-storey and have a fully-equipped, open-plan kitchen, and a private swimming pool (not heated) with Jacuzzi.
 Elounda has 2 bedrooms with spacious ensuite marble bathrooms and inviting wooden loungers on the terrace, Aegean and Mediterranean have 3 large bedrooms and floor-to-ceiling windows that capture panoramic views.